Indonesia : Sulawesi + Raja Ampat – July 2017

 The Tompotika, the diving center

 The Tompotika is managed by Wallacea, company specializing in cruises for divers in Indonesia, created in 2002 by a Frenchman (who has since become Indonesian), Jérôme Doucet, and his Indonesian wife Yani (Suryani Mile).
-I don't know them personally [update: I met them three years after the publication of this article, at the Salon de laiving 2020 in Paris] and I have no particular connection with them, but I appreciated that Jérôme, having learned my trip a bit chaotic, took the time to call me, just after my landing at Luwuk Airport, to welcome me and make sure that I had been welcomed as planned by his staff on landing from the plane.
+I don't know them personally [update: I met them three years after the publication of this article, at the Salon de laiving 2020 in Paris] and I don't have any particular link with them, but I appreciated that Jerome, having learned my trip a bit chaoticI was very happy to know that my mother, who was the first to call me just after I landed at Luwuk airport, welcomed me and made sure that I had been welcomed as expected by her staff when I got off the plane.

-I put below their nice video presentation, which allows you to see the resort, the village and the beach from above, thanks to a drone:
+I put you below their nice video presentation, which allows you to see the resort, the village and the beach from above, thanks to a drone:

 Only downsides: